 Whenever you see your dog failing, don’t demoralize it, but rather collect it.
 For a puppy, do some house training on it.

 Proven and Effective Way of Disciplining Your German shepherd

-Disciplining your dog using negative reinforcement involves eliminating a treat to enhance the frequency of response of the command you give out.
+Disciplining your dog using negative reinforcement involves eliminating a treat to enhance the frequency of response to the command you give out.

 Worth to note, withdrawing the rewards helps in correcting undesirable behaviors conventionally.

 Also, you can deny your dog tummy rubs or back pats after it has misbehaved.